anton-rs/kona/book/src/sdk/custom-backend.md

 | [`L2ChainProvider`](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.L2ChainProvider.html) | The `ChainProvider` trait describes the minimal interface for fetching data from the safe L2 chain during L2 chain derivation.      |
 | [`BlobProvider`](https://docs.rs/kona-derive/latest/kona_derive/traits/trait.BlobProvider.html)       | The `BlobProvider` trait describes an interface for fetching EIP-4844 blobs from the L1 consensus layer during L2 chain derivation. |

 Once these are implemented, constructing the pipeline is as simple as passing in the data sources to the `PipelineBuilder`.
+Keep in mind the requirements for validation of incoming data, depending on your platform.
+For example, programs targeting zkVMs must constrain that the incoming data is indeed valid, whereas fault proof programs can offload this validation to the on-chain implementation of the host.

 ```rs
 let chain_provider = ...;